Resources & Tools

 You!
 Whether you are selling, buying, or refinancing, YOU have the right to choose your title provider.
 Tell your real estate agent, attorney, or loan representative that YOU want to choose Peninsula Title Agency.
 We are local, community based, and have a solid financial history.

-A: We strive to provide you with your Commitment for title insurance in 24 hours or less.
+A: We strive to provide you with your Commitment for title insurance in 24-48 hours.
 Upon receiving that, contact us to set up your closing date and time.
 We will always try to meet your closing date needs.

 A: Sale and Ownership documents are completed and the seller(s) sign the conveyance deed in front of a notary public to transfer title.
 Closing costs are paid, funds are provided, and the closing agent disburses these funds and records the new deed.
 Lastly, ownership is officially transferred, the keys are given to the new owner, and coverage begins.